 It’s our parents’ job to protect us from harm.
 Sadly, some parents don’t protect their children and even inflict abuse on them.
 Children who are abused may suffer from permanent psychological, emotional, social, and physical wounds that can lead to destructive behaviors such as addiction, committing crimes, and domestic violence.
 Child abuse happens to people of all socioeconomic levels, religions, and cultures.

-Victims of child abuse and neglect deserve justice for the abuse they suffered.
+Victims of child abuse and neglect deserve justice for the abuse they suffered but it is not always possible.
 When child abuse victims become adults, they may wonder if they can sue their parents for child abuse?

 Can You Sue Your Parents for Child Abuse?

-Adult survivors of child abuse inflicted on them by a parent, foster parent, or legal guardian have the legal right to file a lawsuit for damages, but these cases rarely move forward (see, “Does it make sense to sue?” below).
-Damages for child abuse may include:
+Adult survivors of child abuse inflicted on them by a parent, foster parent, or legal guardian have the legal right to file a civil lawsuit for damages, but these cases rarely move forward because most personal injury settlements and judgements are paid by an insurance company and parents don’t keep insurance policies in case their children sue them.
+This means that unless your parents have considerable wealth, a winning lawsuit against them may not be worth much more than the paper it’s printed on.

-A civil lawsuit to hold a parent liable for child abuse may be appropriate when the abuse rose to the level of a wrongful or illegal act and the act caused injury and damage to the person bringing the case.
-Since a child may not be ready or able to sue their parents until they are an adult, it’s important to understand statute of limitations laws for cases involving child abuse in Washington State.
+In addition, a civil lawsuit to hold a parent liable for child abuse may only be appropriate when the abuse rose to the level of a wrongful or illegal act and the act caused injury and damage to the person bringing the case.

 What type of abuse could be considered a wrongful or illegal act?